Lensom/postcard/readme.md

-<h3>Creating a site cards in which the user can create a card and send it to social networks.</h3>
+<h3>Creating a site postcards in which the user can create a postcard for holiday of all lovers (14 february) and send it to social networks.</h3>

 <h4>Development tools:</h4>
 <ul>